Best Beaches In South of Malta: Sandy Spots & Scenic Swim Areas (2026)

 Marsaxlokk is where tradition meets tranquility.
 This picturesque harbor town is famous for its colorful luzzus (fishing boats), waterfront seafood restaurants, and peaceful atmosphere.
 For those looking to experience the charm of old Malta, Marsaxlokk offers a refreshing break from busy urban centers.

 While more traditional than trendy, the town is steadily growing, with newer developments complementing its rustic character.
 It’s not the place for nightlife, but if you value culture, sea breezes, and weekend markets, Marsaxlokk delivers.
+Our guide to buying a property in Marsaxlokk covers everything you need to know about this popular area.

 Best for: Retirees, nature lovers, culture seekers